-{HNY} 2020 Happy New Years Eve Quotes Sayings Wishes Whatsapp Dp Fb Status Images
+{HNY} 2023 Happy New Years Eve Quotes Sayings Wishes Whatsapp Dp Fb Status Images

 Happy New Year Facebook Timeline Covers

-We celebrate new year to celebrate that we have survived a full year.
+We celebrate the new year to celebrate that we have survived a full year.
 To reflect on the past 365 days.
-To pay our respects to ones we have lost and look forward to a prosperous new year filled with new opportunities and new things.
-Inspirational Happy New Year 2020 Resolutions Ideas
+To pay our respects to the ones we have lost and look forward to a prosperous new year filled with new opportunities and new things.

 Happy New Year Quotes Wishes

-Inspirational New Year Quotes are inspiring and thought provoking.
+Inspirational New Year Quotes are inspiring and thought-provoking.
 These quotes on New Year always leave you with a divine thought.
-As the new year renews all the happiness and good tidings, hope the joyful spirit kiips glowing in your heart forever.
-New Year bring new beginning and so much inspiration to do good things in the whole year.
+As the new year renews all the happiness and good tidings, hope the joyful spirit keeps glowing in your heart forever.
+New Year brings a new beginning and so much inspiration to do good things in the whole year.

 - As the old year retires and a new one is born, we commit into the hands of our Creator the happenings of the past year and ask for direction and guidance in the new one.
-May He grant us His grace, His tranquility and His wisdom!
+May He grant us His grace, His tranquility, and His wisdom!

 - For a new year to bring you something new, make a move, like a butterfly tearing its cocoon!
 Make a move!